Wells Fargo broker ranks, assets fall with market

-Business was down across the board at the third-largest U.S. brokerage during the three months ended on September 30.
-Assets supervised for wealth management clients, IRAs and institutional retirement plans all declined.
-Managed account assets, from which Wells generates fees, fell 9 percent to $238 billion (151 billion pounds) during the three-month period.
+Business was down across the board at the third-largest U.S. brokerage during the three months ended on Sept.
+30. Assets supervised for wealth management clients, IRAs and institutional retirement plans all declined.
+Managed account assets, from which Wells generates fees, fell 9 percent to $238 billion during the three-month period.

 Wells Fargo & Co (WFC.N) does not break out profit or revenue for its wealth management, brokerage and retirement businesses, but together the group's profit fell 13 percent to $291 million from the June quarter.
 Revenue for these businesses dropped 6 percent to $2.89 billion.